-All requests for withdrawal must be received and processed by the end of the third week of class, or third week equivalent for sessions that are scheduled for less than 15 weeks, to be eligible for 100% refund.
+All requests for withdrawal must be received and processed by the end of the third week of classes (or the third-week equivalent for sessions less than 15 weeks) to be eligible for 100 percent refund.
 Before cancelling their enrollment, students should contact the department of their major and the USC Financial Aid Office, if applicable..

-CAPP (Committee on Academic Policies and Procedures) - This committee, appointed by the provost, is a representative group of faculty, students and administrators.
+CAPP (Committee on Academic Policies and Procedures) - Appointed by the provost, this committee is a representative group of faculty, students and administrators.
 The committee meets on a monthly basis and provides recommendations to the provost on matters related to academic policies and procedures.
 The committee also reviews or delegates the review of most general petitions.

 Catalogue (University) - The USC Catalogue is the document of authority for all students.
-The program requirements listed in the USC Catalogue supersede any information which may be contained in any bulletin of any school or department.
+The program requirements listed in the USC Catalogue supersede any information that may be contained in any bulletin of any school or department.
 The university reserves the right to change its policies, rules, regulations, requirements for graduation, course offerings and any other contents of this catalogue at any time.

 Catalogue (of Enrollment) - The catalogue in effect for the term in which a student was first admitted to a degree program and enrolled at USC.
 Students are subject to the degree requirements detailed in the catalogue of enrollment.
 Students may switch to a later catalogue as long as they were enrolled in a term in which it was in effect.
 They must then follow all requirements in the new catalogue.
 They cannot mix requirements from different catalogues.